UoPNetSoc/lecturer-bg/README.md

 # To Dos:
 See GitHub Issues for list of things to do.

 # Fun Quotes from Lecturers
 *"A little bit weird but quite cool - I need to have a more stern expression"* - Rinat

 *"You make me laugh!
 I dont mind."* - Linda

-*"\*Picks up laptop\* This is an example of inappropriate lab behaviour"* - Vas
+*"-picks up laptop and shows the class- This is an example of inappropriate lab behaviour"* - Vas

-*"\*Laughs hysterically* Would you like more photos?
+*"-laughs hysterically and slaps Jack on the back- Would you like more photos?
 I can send more photos, send me an email"* - Farzad